Bleeding

 Blood carries oxygen from the lungs to the tissues around the body, and then takes waste carbon dioxide back to the lungs for expiration.

 The amount of blood in the body depends on the size of the person.
-Anyone losing more than 10% of their blood will need to be treated for shock; the body cannot compensate at blood loss greater than one-third so immediate action is required for someone suffering heavy bleeding.
+Anyone losing more than 10% of their blood will need to be treated for shock as the body will try and compensate for this loss.
+The body cannot compensate for blood loss greater than one-third so immediate action is required to prevent rapid deterioration and possible death.

 Signs & Symptoms